nesquena/backburner/README.md

 You can also run the backburner binary for a convenient worker:

 ```
-bundle exec backburner newsletter-sender,push-notifier -d -P /var/run/backburner.pid -l /var/log/backburner.log
+bundle exec backburner -q newsletter-sender,push-notifier -d -P /var/run/backburner.pid -l /var/log/backburner.log
 ```

 This will daemonize the worker and store the pid and logs automatically.
+For Rails and Padrino, the environment should load automatically.
+For other cases, use the `-r` flag to specify a file to require.

 ### Persistence